ostackdoc/ostackdoc-docs/docs/test-env-example.md

     ```
     cidr_networks:
-      container: 172.29.236.0/22
+      container: 172.29.236Installing OpenStack.0/22
       tunnel: 172.29.240.0/22
       storage: 172.29.244.0/22
     ```
     These are the networks where our containers, tunnel/overlay and storage network will build from.
 These can be whatever you need as long as they are large enough and correspond to the IPs you configure on your `br-mgmt` (container), `br-vxlan` (tunnel/overlay) and `br-storage` (storage) interfaces on each host.

 !!!
-Note "used_ips:"
+Note "useInstalling OpenStackd_ips:"

     ```
     used_ips:
+      - "172.29.236.1,172.29.236.50"
-      - "172.29.236.1,172.29.236.255"
+      - "172.29.240.1,172.29.240.50"
-      - "172.29.240.1,172.29.240.255"
+      - "172.29.244.1,172.29.244.50"
-      - "172.29.244.1,172.29.244.255"
+      - "172.29.248.1,172.29.248.50"
     ```
     Here we define some IPs that we do not want `openstack-ansible` to use.
 These IPs are already being used on our hosts, other devices or we just want to reserve these for future expansion.
 When openstack-ansible creates our containers it automatically assigns them an IP out of the container network.
 Our internal `VIP` and physical hosts already have IPs out of these ranges so we put these in used_ips to avoid duplicate IP problems.
-Out of a /22 network we reserve the first 255 addresses.
+Out of a /22 network we reserve the first 50 addresses.
 Based on your network you might need to add more ranges or even single IPs for network gear etc.

 !!!
 Important "global_overrides:"
     ```